MahmudolHasan/Google-Serach-Option-Automation-with-Selenium-TestNG/README.md

 ## Key Features

 1. Reads keywords from multiple Excel sheets, named after each day.
-2. Inputs each keyword into the Google search box.
+2. Input each keyword into the Google search box.
-3. Extracts the longest and shortest suggestions from the Google search results.
+3. Extract the longest and shortest suggestions from the Google search results.
 4. Stores the extracted suggestions in corresponding cells within the original Excel file.

 ## Prerequisites